MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 MicroEJ Core Validation
 -----------------------

-This MicroEJ Application validates the LLAPI ``LLMJVM_impl.h`` implementation executing several tests.
+This Application validates the LLAPI ``LLMJVM_impl.h`` implementation executing several tests.
 Two first tests check the time, and require an human check to be sure the time is correct.

 **Configuration**

-In the MicroEJ SDK, import the MicroEJ project `java-testsuite-runner-core <./java-testsuite-runner-core/>`_ from the folder ``tests/core``.
+In the SDK, import the MicroEJ project `java-testsuite-runner-core <./java-testsuite-runner-core/>`_ from the folder ``tests/core``.
-Follow the MicroEJ Core Validation `README <./java-testsuite-runner-core/README.rst>`_ to build and link this MicroEJ Application against the MicroEJ Platform to qualify.
+Follow the MicroEJ Core Validation `README <./java-testsuite-runner-core/README.rst>`_ to build and link this Application against the VEE Port to qualify.

 **Expected results**